Thanks to host Fred Greene of the Golf Smarter podcast for having me on as a guest for the 5th time!

 After Bryson DeChambeau's win at The Memorial, Danielle Tucker invited me back for the 4th time as a guest on The Golf Club Radio Show.
 Of course, we chatted single length irons and Sterling Irons®.
 We also briefly talked about swing speed training and Swing Man Golf.

-My partner in my Sterling Irons® single length irons, Tom Wishon, got invited back on Golf Smarter Podcasts as a 12-time guest of host Fred Greene for Episode #624.
+The designer of my Sterling Irons® single length irons, Tom Wishon, got invited back on Golf Smarter Podcasts as a 12-time guest of host Fred Greene for Episode #624.
 Tom, of course, is a legend in the world of club design and custom club fitting.

 This is a follow-up to the episode I was on…#623 posted on February 6th.